-g.
+h.
 Runners Interference (RI)

-This symbol covers the following:
+This symbol covers the following (also see Effects following each Rule):

-- Kicking a batted ball (Rule 8, Sec 9I) - Interfering with a fielder fielding a ball (Rule 8, Sec 9n) - Deliberately crashing into a fielder (Rule 8, Sec 9s)
+- Kicking a batted ball......(Rule 5.10.3c.ii) - Interfering with a fielder fielding a ball .(Rule 5.10.3c.iii) - Deliberately crashing into a fielder (Rule 5.10.3c.ix)

 Note: When a runner is out, for illegal running or runners' interference, award a safe hit to the batter if in your judgement he would have been safe had the offence not occurred.
-Otherwise score a FC (Refer Rule 12, Sec 6c).
+Otherwise score a FC (Appendix 6, Sec.7.d).

-h.
-Missed Base (MB)
+I. Missed Base (MB)

-If a runner is called OUT for not touching a base, (including touching the incorrect base when double bases are used), score as a missed base (also refer Rule 8, Sec 9d).
-A runner OUT for missed base is considered only to have safely reached the previous base
+If a runner is called OUT for not touching a base, (including touching the incorrect base when double bases are used), score as a missed base (refer Rules 5.6a.iii and 5.10.3a.iv).
+A runner OUT for missed base is considered only to have safely reached the previous base (Appendix 6, Sec 8.c).

-(Refer Rule 12, Sec, 8c).